 You are here

-A three and a half year, $750,000 grant from the Andrew W. Mellon Foundation has been awarded to the University of Washington to pilot a new Creative Fellowships Initiative that will explore the nature of creative research at a top public research university.
+The Andrew W. Mellon Foundation has awarded the University of Washington a three and a half year, $750,000 grant to pilot a new Creative Fellowships Initiative that will explore the nature of creative research at a top public research university.
 The interdisciplinary Initiative will advance the field of performing arts by supporting artists in the development of new work and by integrating the performing arts disciplines into the broader curriculum.
-This is the first time the University's performing arts units, the School of Music, School of Drama, DXARTS Center, Dance Program and Meany Center for the Performing Arts, have joined together for an experiment of this scale.
+This is the first time the University's performing arts units, the School of Music, School of Drama, DXARTS Center, Department of Dance and Meany Center for the Performing Arts, have joined together for an experiment of this scale.

 For more information, contact Jyana Browne, Creative Fellowships Coordinator, at email@example.com.